0xmagic0/cyber-security-learning/README.md

 # Cyber Security Learning Notes

 ## What is it?
-Centralized location for cyber security notes that I have recollected during my journey.
+Centralized location for cyber security notes and learning resources.

 ## Purpose
-Server as a hub for guides, tools, resources, and methodologies.
+Server as a hub for guides, tools, references, and methodologies.